arunmadhusud/Sensor-Fusion-System-for-State-Estimation/readme.md

 Message rate in ```Configure-RATE``` may also be set to 10Hz.

+Refer to RTK_GPS.pdf for details on how to configure your device.

 ## Acknowledgement

 We thank the authors of GVINS, ORB-SLAM3, NTRIP-ROS, ublox_driver for their excellent packages!